 Purplish-black, sweet and juicy fruits mid Summer.
 A real treat that is never seen in supermarkets.
 A highly ornamental tree in its own right.
 Self Fertile.

-Supplied as a pot grown tree approximately 4 feet (120 cm) tall including pot.
+Supplied as a bushy pot grown tree approximately 3 feet (90 cm) tall including pot.

 The favourite food source for silk moths.
 Purplish-black, fruits are sweet and juicy with a slightly sharp finish.
 Self Fertile.

-Supplied as a pot grown tree approximately 2 feet (60 cm) tall including pot.
+Supplied as a bare root tree approximately 3 - 4 feet (90 - 120 cm) tall including roots.

 Going Round The Mulberry Bush